ytakefuji/bash-shell/README.md

 mkdir: to make directory
 cat: to read and concatenate files and give their content as output
 sed: stream editor
+  sed -n '3,4p' <bs
+tr -s : to transform string or delete characters from the string echo "my     is  432234" | tr -s ' ' my is 432234 echo "my username is 432234" | tr -cd ' a-z' my username is head -x: reads first x lines of the file head -1 new_deaths.csv
-awk: a scripting language used for manipulating data and generating reports
+awk: a scripting language used for manipulating data and generating reports head -1 new_deaths.csv |awk -F ',' '{print NF-1}'
-cut: a command for cutting out the sections from each line of files and writing the result to standard output
+cut: a command for cutting out the sections from each line of files and writing the result to standard output cut -d ' ' -f 6
 echo: to display line of text/string that are passed as an argument crontab -e: an editor creating cron jobs export DISPLAY=:0: to export a display to remote client